-If landing pages didn’t exist and you were designing one for the very first time, what ingredients would you need to make your new creation a success?
+If landing pages didn’t exist and you were designing one for the very first time, what landing page elements would you need to make your new creation a success?

-On day 1 of our 7 Days to a Better Landing Page series, we’re going to take look at the anatomy of a landing page, and we’ll define the building blocks of a successful online marketing campaign .
+Let’s take look at the anatomy of a landing page, and we’ll define the building blocks of a successful online marketing campaign .

-This diagram represents a sample layout with the 7 elements placed in fairly standard locations.
-Your specific landing page may vary greatly, but it’s helpful to look at this for reference as we walk through each element.
+The diagram below represents a sample layout with the five elements placed in locations determined by their hierarchical importance in terms of the story you are telling your visitors.
+Your specific landing page may vary from this layout, but it’s helpful to look at this for reference as we walk through each element.

-The starting point of a marketing campaign often revolves around defining a point of differentiation.
+The starting point of a marketing campaign revolves around your ability to define a point of differentiation.
 What is it about your product or service that sets it apart from the competition?
-Often, this has already been defined at a higher brand level and you just need to re-iterate it in a succinct way on your landing page.
-If not, this is your first task.
+You need to communicate this in a succinct way on your landing page.
 Try to break down your offering to its most basic level, to describe the specific benefit your customers will get by choosing your product/service.

 A classic example comes from Domino’s Pizza: “You get fresh, hot pizza delivered to your door in 30 minutes or less — or it’s free.”